alex3493/scrabble/README.md

 You have to add your own service info plist file before running the app for the first time.

 - Clone repository.
-- Download GoogleService-Info.plist for your Google Firebase web console.
+- Download GoogleService-Info.plist from your Google Firebase web console.
 - XCode: add this file to GoogleService folder.